nmattei/cmps6790/_projects/FinalTutorial/FinalTutorial.md

 3. Ila Keshishian and Bennett Kahn [NOLA Court Docket and Police Analysis](https://github.com/nmattei/cmps3160/blob/master/_projects/khan_final.pdf)
 2. Zachary Airington [It's all Fake News: Big 5 Personality Types and Conspiracy](https://github.com/nmattei/cmps3160/blob/master/_projects/zach_final.pdf)

-### Deliverable 1 Scoring Rubric (20 Points)
+### Deliverable 1: Final Presentation Scoring Rubric (30 Points)

-* (4 Points) *Professionalism*: Are the slides well constructed?
+* (5 Points) *Professionalism*: Are the slides well constructed?
 Are the graphs labeled and clear?
 Did you speak clearly and have a plan for the discussion?
-* (4 Points) *Organization*: Was the talk clearly organized?
+* (5 Points) *Organization*: Was the talk clearly organized?
 Did you explain where your data came from, why the question was important, and what the outcomes are?
 You should address each stage of the DataScience LifeCycle in this talk.
-* (4 Points) *Data and Motivation*: Does the talk make the reader believe the topic is important (a) in general and (b) with respect to data science?
+* (5 Points) *Data and Motivation*: Does the talk make the reader believe the topic is important (a) in general and (b) with respect to data science?
 Does the data you selected allow you to answer the question you set out for?
 Is there a clear and explainable question being answered by this data?
-* (4 Points) *Model and Science*: Did you clearly explain why you performed the analyses you chose?
+* (5 Points) *Model and Science*: Did you clearly explain why you performed the analyses you chose?
 Did you adequately defend any assumptions you made for your model?
 Does your analysis support your conclusions?
-* (4 Points) *Peer Evaluation*: Were you present in class both days during presentations, did you provide feedback to the other students on their projects and ask questions on the message board.
+* (10 Points) *Peer Evaluation*: Were you present in class both days during presentations, did you provide feedback to the other students on their projects and ask questions on the message board.
 Were you a good peer?

 | Full    |    Good |  Okay |   Lacking   |  No Marks |
 | : ---- :| : ---- :| : ---- :| : ---- :| : ---- :| : ---- : |